Colic? How to Calm Your Crying Baby

 Sometimes holding is not enough, and babies don’t stop crying unless they are walked, jostled, danced, bounced, rocked or subjected to some other rhythmic motion, which seems to dissipate their tension.
 I ruined a mattress with each of our babies, because I found that holding them while jumping on the bed soothed them better than anything during that first three months, and wearing out the mattress seemed a small price to pay for a happy baby.

-Whatever movement your baby responds to, it takes a lot of energy.
-But it is infinitely better than listening to a baby cry.
-And the gift to your baby is enormous, as he gets the message that you can be depended on when he’s miserable.
+Whatever movement your baby responds to, it takes a lot of energy from you.
+But it is infinitely better than listening to your baby cry.
+And the gift to your baby is enormous, as she gets the message that you can be depended on when she’s miserable.

 "I’ve tried everything: wearing her much of the day in a snuggly, holding, soothing, swaddling, rhythmic motion, adding probiotics to her diet, giving up milk in mine.
 She's still crying!
 What do I do?"